asamallab/T9GPred/Tool/Secreted Protein Prediction/README.md

 - Biopython
 - pandas

-MODELS folder and CONFIG.ini file should be in the same directory as T9GPred_Secretome.py.
+MODELS folder and CONFIG.ini file should be in the same directory as T9GPred_Secretome.py

-Please provide the absolute path of SignalP, Phobius and TMHMM in run_tools_n_parse.sh script file.
+Please provide the absolute path of SignalP, Phobius and TMHMM in run_tools_n_parse.sh script file

 ## Usage